geopm/geopm/service/README.rst

 The GEOPM Service provides the implementation for the ServiceIOGroup which accesses this implementation through the DBus interface.
-When a user program calls ``read_signal()`` or ``write_control()`` on a PlatformIO object provided by libgeopm or libgeopmpolicy and the only IOGroup that provides the signal or control requested is the ServiceIOGroup, then each request goes through the slow D-Bus interface.
+When a user program calls ``read_signal()`` or ``write_control()`` on a PlatformIO object provided by libgeopm and the only IOGroup that provides the signal or control requested is the ServiceIOGroup, then each request goes through the slow D-Bus interface.
 When a client process uses the ServiceIOGroup for batch